Who we are

 James now works within construction, monitoring a projects environmental impact and social value.

-Meet Tim Nicholson, Trustee.
+Meet Dr Tim Nicholson, Trustee.

 Dr Tim Nicholson is a Reader in Neuropsychiatry at the Institute of Psychiatry Psychology & Neuroscience (IoPPN), King’s College London, and leads the Neuropsychiatry Research and Education Group (NREG).
 He is an Honorary Consultant Neuropsychiatrist at the South London and Maudsley NHS Foundation Trust.
 His clinical and research work focuses on Functional Neurological Disorder (FND), immunopsychiatry and broader neuropsychiatric disorders – including those resulting from COVID-19.